umbat/umbat/README.md

 ### Hi there 👋

-My name is **Muhammad Farhan Pratama**.
+My name is **Muhammad Farhan Pratama**.\
-I'm an **Instrumention of Meteorology, Climatology, and Geophysics Student** in [STMKG](https://stmkg.ac.id/) the part of [BMKG](https://www.bmkg.go.id/).
+I'm an **Instrumention of Meteorology, Climatology, and Geophysics Student** in [STMKG](https://stmkg.ac.id/) the part of Indonesian [BMKG](https://www.bmkg.go.id/).\
-I'm still learning many programming languages such as C++, Python, Kotlin, Java, Javascript and many other language.
+I'm still learning many programming languages such as C++, Python, Kotlin, Java, Javascript and many other language.\
-I am fluent in Indonesian, but in English I'm quite able to read, listen, and write, but I am not good at speaking.
+I am fluent in Indonesian, but in English I'm quite able to read, listen, and write, but I am not good at speaking.\
-If you are interested in getting to know me, please follow my [Linkedin](https://www.linkedin.com/in/farhan-pratama-275299194/) account.
+If you are interested in getting to know me, please follow my [Linkedin](https://www.linkedin.com/in/farhan-pratama-275299194/) account.\

-###✨Thank you✨
+### ✨Thank you✨

 <!--
 **umbat/umbat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.